 Follow up with your doctor or obstetrician as directed:

 Write down your questions so you remember to ask them during your visits.

 Normal fetal movement:

 Fetal activity can be described by 4 states, from least to most active.
 During quiet sleep, your unborn baby may be still for up to 2 hours.
-During active sleep, he kicks, rolls, and moves often.
-During the quiet awake state, he may only move his eyes.
+During active sleep, he or she kicks, rolls, and moves often.
+During the quiet awake state, he or she may only move his or her eyes.
 The active awake state includes strong kicks and rolls.